rasor/react-stencil-poc/my-stencil-components/readme.md

 Contains consumable / publishable webcomponent.

+Reverse History:

+* Added tab-p2 and moved tabs to folder /pages/
-Added app-root.tsx (renamed to my-tabs.tsx) as root in index.html, so the root webcomponent contains a `<stencil-router>`.
+* Added app-root.tsx (renamed to my-tabs.tsx) as root in index.html, so the root webcomponent contains a `<stencil-router>`.
 This enables the webcomponent client to have the router in a webcomponent.

 # README Org